MicrosoftDocs/dynamics365smb-docs/business-central/across-how-use-financials-data-source-flow.md

 ---
 # Use Power Automate Flows in [!INCLUDE[prod_short](includes/prod_short.md)]

 With [!INCLUDE[prod_short](includes/prod_short.md)], you're given a license to Microsoft Power Automate.
-You can use your [!INCLUDE[prod_short](includes/prod_short.md)] data as part of a workflow in Microsoft Power Automate.
+This license lets you use your [!INCLUDE[prod_short](includes/prod_short.md)] data as part of a workflow in Microsoft Power Automate.
 You create flows and connect to your data from internal and external sources through the [!INCLUDE [prod_short](includes/prod_short.md)] connector.

 Power Automate flows are triggered by events, such as a record was created, modified, or deleted.
 They can also be run on a user-defined schedule or on demand.

 > [!NOTE]
 > Administrators can restrict access to Power Automate.
 If you find that you don't have access to some or all of the features described in this article, talk to your admin.
-If you want to learn how you can control Power Automate access as an admin, see []()
+If you want to learn how you can control Power Automate access as an admin, see [Set Up Power Automate Integration](/dynamics365/business-central/dev-itpro/powerplatform/power-automate-setup).

 <!-- You must have a valid account with both [!INCLUDE[prod_short](includes/prod_short.md)] and Power Automate. -->

 > [!TIP]
 > In addition to Power Automate, you can use approval workflow templates in [!INCLUDE[prod_short](includes/prod_short.md)].
 Although they're two separate workflow systems, any approval workflow template you create with Power Automate is added to the list of workflows within [!INCLUDE[prod_short](includes/prod_short.md)].
 Learn more at [Workflows](across-workflow.md).

 ## About Power Automate flows